Trainings & Workshops

-Equal Opportunity and Access (EOA) staff facilitate workshops and offer trainings on a host of civil rights related matters to the campus.
-Topics include ADA/Section 504, Title IX, harassment, discrimination, and more.
+Equal Opportunity and Access (EOA) staff offer no-cost trainings and workshops on a host of civil rights related matters to the campus.
+Topics include ADA/Section 504/Accessibility, Title IX, Harassment and Discrimination Prevention, and much more.

 EOA Prevention Trainings Include: